gardr/sample-project/README.md

 ## Logging

-Debugging can be done by configuring logging to either the browser console or as an overlay inside the iframes rendered by garðr.
+Debugging can be done by configuring logging to either the browser console or as an overlay inside the iframes rendered by Garðr.

 You can turn on logging by adding an url-fragment with log level: #loglevel=4 By default it will display an overlay inside each banner with the log output.
 If the banner isn't visible, you can output to console by using: #loglevel=4&logto=console